Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/13 Chapter-11 Van Richtens Tower.md

 > Under layers of mud, this wagon sports a fresh coat of purple paint, and its wheels have fancy gold trim.
 A brass lantern hangs from each corner, and red drapes cover a tombstone-shaped window on each side.
 A steel padlock secures the back door, hanging from which is a cheap wooden sign that reads, "Keep out!"
 ^579

-The wagon radiates an aura of conjuration magic if it is scrutinized with a [[5.
-Mechanics/Spells/Detect Magic.md\|detect magic]] spell.
-A character who casts an [[5.
-Mechanics/Spells/Identify.md\|identify]] spell on the wagon learns the command words needed to operate it.
+The wagon radiates an aura of conjuration magic if it is scrutinized with a detect magic spell.
+A character who casts an identify spell on the wagon learns the command words needed to operate it.

 > [!gallery]
 > ![[6.
 Resources/5e Modules/Curse Of Strahd/img/105-027.jpg#gallery\|Map 11.1: Van Richten's Tower (Area V)]]